-h.
-Moved from TMC 18.36.080 and updated the section to establish what development requirements in TMC Title 12 and 18 can be modified by a planned unit development and what cannot be modified.
+g.
+Moved from TMC 18.36.080 and updated the section to establish what development requirements in TMC Title 12 Streets, Sidewalks and Public Ways and TMC Title 18 Zoning can be modified by a planned unit development and what cannot be modified.
+See Appendix A - Tangible Benefits and Flexibility.

 18.36.070 Modification of development requirements.

 A planned unit development may only modify the development requirements of TMC Title 12 and TMC Title 18 consistent with this section.
 If a development requirement is not addressed in this section, it shall not be modified by a planned unit development.